-The term 'Congressional Budget Office (CBO)' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+'Congressional Budget Office (CBO)' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Congressional Budget Office was created by Congress in 1975.
 Since that time, it has continuously developed and published its own independent analyses for economic and budget related issues.
 Its goal is to support the process of making Congressional budgets.
 Ever year the agency puts together literally hundreds of estimates for costs of proposed legislation as well as dozens of routine reports.

 The CBO is religiously non partisan so that it can engage in unbiased and objective analysis.
 It only hires staff based on their professional abilities and does not consider their political affiliations.
 CBO never engages in recommending policies.
 It is concerned with all of its reports and price estimates explaining its analytical methodology.

 The CBO produces Baseline Budget and Economic Projections.
 It does this regularly to come up with predictions for economic and budget outcomes.
 These estimates assume that the present conditions for revenues and spending will continue.
 Such baseline projections extend for 10 year time frames as utilized in the process of Congressional budget making.

 Long Term Budget Projections are another item that the Congressional Budget Office offers Congress.
 These extend well beyond the usual 10 year budget forecasts to cover the next 30 years.
 They reveal the impacts of economic developments, demographic trends, and increasing health care expenses for federal deficits, spending, and revenues.

 With the Cost Estimate analyses, the Congressional Budget Office delivers estimates in writing for the expenses created by every bill which the committees in Congress approve.
 They reveal the ways the bill will impact revenues or spending for the coming five to 10 years.